 What is conventional body repair?

-Conventional body repair often replaces the panels on a vehicle and requires painting to match the factory finish.
+Conventional body repair often replaces the panels on a car or truck and requires painting to match the factory finish.
 In some cases, hail damage is so severe that conventional body shop methods are necessary to repair certain panels.
 If there are too many dents or too many large dents, a panel may not be able to be repaired with PDR.

 What does R&I mean?